KDE Plasma 5.27 was an interesting release, marking the end of the 5.x series.

 To help you better differentiate and identify an active window, you will find the header area of the working window tinted with your accent color set.

-You can explore the technical details on the Plasma Desktop GitLab page.
+This way, the open windows get a subtle visual difference, telling you which one's the active one.
+You can explore the technical details of this implementation on the Plasma Desktop GitLab page.

 5. New Task Switcher

-Task switcher greatly influences the user experience for multi-taskers.
+A Task switcher greatly influences the user experience for multitaskers.
 With KDE Plasma 6, they decided to use a “Thumbnail Grid” task switcher, which includes the icon, and a thumbnail, giving quick visual cues for different users.

-💬 Overall, the plans look quite promising to me.
+💬 I can't wait to get my hands on the KDE Plasma 6 release.
+The overall progress looks quite promising to me.
 What do you think?